puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 To render HTML documentation for a single module, open the `index.html` file in the module's `./doc/` folder.

-To view HTML documentation for all of your local modules, run `puppet strings server`.
-[JEAN TODO: do they need to be in a certain directory to run this command?]
-The `server` action serves documentation for all modules in the [module path](./dirs_modulepath.html) at `http://localhost:8808`.
+To view HTML documentation for all of your local modules, run `puppet strings server`, from any directory.
+This command serves documentation for all modules in the [module path](./dirs_modulepath.html) at `http://localhost:8808`.

 {:.task}
 ### Generate documentation in Markdown